Pijal Community Project Sacha Warmikuna

 We have had the delight of meeting enterprising people, and above all, lovers of what they do.
 So please join us and we will tell you about one of our projects in Pijal.

-The community of Pijal is located in the northern Andean area of Ecuador, in the southern part of the province of Imbabura, on the border with the province of Pichincha.
+The community of Pijal is located in the northern Andean area of Ecuador.
+To be exact, in the southern part of the province of Imbabura, on the border with the province of Pichincha.
 It belongs to the Canton Otavalo, González Suárez parish, and is located about 95 km north of the city of Quito.

-In the future, what we want is to welcome more people to integrate, in addition that people are part of the activities to be carried out such as the elaboration of textiles (scarves) being the way to express the culture and its worldview.
+In the future, we want to welcome more and more people.
+In addition, we want locals to be part of the activities to be carried out, such as the elaboration of weavings, being this the way to express their culture and their cosmovision.

 - Inclusion and participation